Porsche Taycan review: range, battery & charging

 Porsche Taycan range

 The Taycan’s longest official range figures exceed the 300-mile mark, but the reality is that the bigger-battery models will likely do 230-250 miles in warmer weather with varied use.
 Cold weather affects the range of all electric cars, so expect around 200 miles from the smaller-battery models when the temperature drops.

 We’re really impressed with the range calculator on Porsche’s website, which factors in things like the weather, wheel size, driving style and more to give you realistic distances to expect – hopefully other manufacturers will follow suit.
 Check it out to get an idea of the real-world range for the Taycan you fancy.

-For now, these top speeds are only available at a few dozen stations around Europe, most of which are operated by Ionity.
-At 270kW, the Taycan will charge from 10 to 80% in around 20 minutes, while a vastly more common 50kW charger will perform the same task in about an hour and a half.
-A 150kW charger will allow for a 10-80% charge on a bigger-battery Taycan in around 35 minutes.
+If you can find a fast enough ultra-rapid charger, like the 350kW unit on the IONITY or Gridserve Electric Highway charging networks, a 10-80% top-up in the Taycan only takes around 20 minutes.
+A more common 50kW charger will perform the same task in about an hour and a half, while a 150kW charger will allow for a 10-80% charge on a bigger-battery Taycan in around 35 minutes.

 What’s more annoying is that you have to add an optional 150kW on-board charger to be sure the Taycan can make the most of these increasingly common 100-150kW DC chargers.
 This is all because there are some older 'super-rapid' chargers that use a 400v electrical system, which, when plugged into the 800v system in the Taycan, will only charge at a maximum of 50kW.

 Porsche reckons that around 95% of the 100-150kW chargers in the UK use the latest electrical system and will deliver the fastest possible charge into the Taycan even if you haven't added this option.
-However, it's still worth adding it and then you know that the Taycan will charge as fast as the charger allows, every time.
+However, if you’re going to do a lot of long distance journeys and a far amount of charging on the go, it's worth adding it and then you know that the Taycan will charge as fast as the charger allows, every time.